outdreamer/build-a-cure-1/docs/intent_matching.md

 ## Intent matching

   - an intent of an item (object/function/system) is a 'reason to use it'

+    - with human actions, there are good & evil reasons to do anything, although some reasons are more adjacent than others - what matters for deriving intent is the context around the action

+      - example:
+        - action:
+          - good reason:
+          - evil reason:

+        - you can see that some reasons are more adjacent (likelier, involving less work) than others - however sometimes functions that required more work in the form of transforms are the correct explanation, when nodes become truly independent so they have to do more work themselves

     - intent stack is full set of reasons to use it, based on known/derivable intents